You are viewing your 1 free article this month. Login to read more articles.

 As for downsides: to be brutally frank—as a reader, author and publisher—I do not see one.
 Although I would, naturally, love to hear from anyone who does.

 So, here’s my call to action.
 Booksellers: gather the microhistories together and curate them lovingly.
-Publishers: start applying the term consistently in your artificial intelligence and metadata.
+Publishers: start applying the term consistently in your AI sheets and metadata.
 Agents: slip it into your proposals.
 And gentle editors of The Bookseller, whose indulgence up to this point I am sincerely grateful for—you should create a microhistory corner in your absolutely excellent non-fiction previews.
 We will all benefit.

 Bill Bryson: One Summer: America 1927 (Black Swan)